hindu-comm/weblogs/manasataramgini/2014/06/2014-06-02_the-engineer-the-dead-fish-and-the-bag-of-earth-the-end.md

 reality contained our engineered virus.
 I believe you may know more of the rest of the story.”

-Somakhya: “Ah\!
+Somakhya: “Ah!
 That’s how it played out.
 I believe Faqih ibn al-Ass was given a royal entrance into the mlechCha precincts for they believed they knew all about what he was carrying.
 He gave the spiked stuff to Dick Shuman with whom he got playing with them in cell-culture and